 With countless web hosting providers with different hosting packages, picking the right hosting tends to be more intimidating.
 So, you should better understand the key differences to be able to pick the right one for your WordPress website or blog.

 Shared hostings are cheap and usually cost between $3 – $10 USD.
+Some hosts offer shared hosting for free as well.
 These hosting are great for small sites.
 In contrast, managed WordPress hostings are better-managed, expensive, and are specific to WordPress.
 Managed WordPress hosting plans usually cost above $25 to as much as $1000 per month or more.

 Table of Contents